juejun/capcat/README.md

 # capcat
-a tool for packet capture
+A tool for packet capture.